 The Field Project Report documents how well the pastor, staff, and lay leaders have implemented the intentional disciple making principles and actionable steps in the local church.
 The Field Project Report course covers the program's last two terms (8 months).
 The Field Project Report is typically 25-45 pages and is presented verbally at the final grading interview.
 It must include the Final Interview Ministry Data Sheets, the final Vital Signs Annual Report Form, and identify successes and failures in revitalizing the local church as an intentional disciple making congregation of believers.
 The report includes an analysis of ministry data collected throughout the three years of implementation with a focus on the seven vital signs for disciple making church revitalization: 1) attendance growth, 2) giving growth, 3) the number of disciple making leaders, 4) the number of disciple making groups, 5) the number of converts, 6) the number of church planting apprentices, and 7) the number of churches planted by the congregation.
-Students may include data and analysis comparing the Personal Spiritual Journey Evaluation administered to the congregation during the first and ninth terms.
-Students should also report if or how they contextualized the training to the congregation's ethnicity/culture and surrounding cultures.
+Students may include data and analysis comparing the Personal Spiritual Journey Evaluation administered to the congregation for how they contextualized the training to the congregation's ethnicity/culture and surrounding cultures.
 Finally, the insights learned by the student should be summarized and stated as principles, and the report may include a list of questions for further study.